-Your caregiver will examine you and ask about your signs and symptoms.
-Tell him about any recent outdoor activity, or if you or your pets have been in wooded areas.
+Your healthcare provider will examine you and ask about your signs and symptoms.
+Tell him about any recent outdoor activity, travel, or if you or your pets have been in wooded areas.
+Also tell him if you have seen a tick or tick bite on you, a family member, or a pet.
 You may need any of the following:

-- A skin biopsy of your rash may be taken and sent to a lab for tests.
+- A skin biopsy may be taken and sent to a lab for tests.
 These tests will show if the rash is caused by RMSF.
-Ask your caregiver for more information about a skin biopsy.
+Ask your healthcare provider for more information about a skin biopsy.

 How is RMSF treated?

 You may need to be monitored in an intensive care unit if your infection is severe.
 You will need antibiotics to treat the infection.
 You may also need medicine to decrease your fever and pain.